-This tool allows a user to identify the detention facility holding a particular alien by entering his or her Alien # or certain pieces of biographical information.
+This tool allows a user to identify the detention facility holding a particular noncitizen by entering his or her Alien # or certain pieces of biographical information.

 - Removal Statistics

-Annual statistics of aliens removed by ICE from the United States. and the proportion of those removals that fall within ICE's enforcement priorities can be found here.
+Annual statistics of noncitizens removed by ICE from the United States. and the proportion of those removals that fall within ICE's enforcement priorities can be found here.